2010 Chevrolet HHR

 Side windows are controlled on the console by buttons located just ahead of the gear-shift lever, making them inconvenient to operate with ease; positioning them on the door would have been much better.

 Second-row legroom is not particularly generous, and kids will definitely be more comfortable than adults.
-The rear seat, split 60/40, folds flat very easily, as does the front passenger seat, and, since the 60-percent side of the rear seat is on the left, a long item like a ladder can be slipped in diagonally, a nice feature.
+The rear seat, split 60/40, folds flat very easily, as does the front passenger seat, and, since the 60-percent side of the rear seat is on the right, a long item like a ladder can be slipped in diagonally, a nice feature.
 The rear cargo floor flips up to reveal a five-inch-deep tray useful for storage.
 The rear liftgate is one piece and raises easily.

 The HHR Panel provides seating for two and a large, flat cargo floor with tie-down points to help hold things in place.
 The HHR Panel cargo area features a standard auxiliary power outlet, as well as a 40-amp auxiliary power connector to provide service for a variety of specialty equipment needs.
 Two large storage compartments, with a lockable option, are located forward under the cargo floor (in place of the rear seats of the passenger models).
 The compartments offer security for things such as computer equipment, flashlights, service manuals and other valuables.